LunarG/VulkanSamples/README.md

   - Windows dependencies include:
     - Vulkan SDK required components
     - cmake
-  - Note that if you have a LoaderAndTools repository, and/or a glslang repository that are file system peers to VulkanSamplesKit, cmake will look in those repositories for headers and libraries before looking in SDK or system locations.
+  - Note that if you have a LoaderAndTools (LoaderAndValidationLayers) repository, and/or a glslang repository that are file system peers to VulkanSamplesKit, cmake will look in those repositories for headers and libraries before looking in SDK or system locations.
 Build directories in those repositories should be named "build".

 ## Kit Structure
   - The Vulkan Samples Kit is a set of source and data files in a specific